Mid vacation we took the bus to Ambleside.

 Rydal Mount gardens were landscaped by the poet and his family.
 The are considered to be an outstanding example of Romantic style gardens.

 John taking pictures in front of the living room bay windows.
 Interestingly, the Wordsworth's rented this property but today it is owned by direct descendents of the poets (they bought it in 1969) and remains a family home.
 It is open to the public from March - October.
-One of the signs around the house has this Wordsworth quote:

 "I often ask myself what will become of Rydal Mount after our day.
 Will the old walls and steps remain in front of the house and about the grounds, or will they be swept away with all the beautiful mosses and ferns and wild geraniums and other flowers?